-Often very young children will start to be aware of their clothing by pulling off easy-to-remove items such as socks, shoes or hats.
-Sometimes they’ll then try to put them on again.
-You can build on this early awareness by naming the items of clothing your child’s taken off and the body part those clothes go on.
+Often very young children start to be aware of their clothing by pulling off easy-to-remove items such as socks, shoes or hats.
+Sometimes they try to put them on again.
+You can build on this early awareness by naming the items of clothing your child has taken off and the body parts those clothes go on.

-You can begin to include your older baby or toddler in the dressing process by giving him a limited choice of clothes, and naming them as you put them on him.
+You can start to include your older baby or toddler in getting dressed by giving him a limited choice of clothes, and naming them as you put them on him.

 When you decide it’s time for your child to really start learning this skill, it can help to have some easy clothes on hand.
 These might include: